MicrosoulV3/Blackjack-3.x/README.md

 ## Betting Limits

-Betting limits are controlled entirely through the site config:
+Set the minimum and maximum bets in your site config:

 ``` php
 $site_config['blackjack_min_bet'] = 1 * MB;
 $site_config['blackjack_max_bet'] = 100 * GB;
 ```

-The configured maximum applies to normal wagers and **Double Down**.
+Normal bets and **Double Down** stay within the configured maximum.

-Split wagers: Splitting requires an additional wager equal to your original bet.
-A split is always allowed on a valid pair if you have enough upload credit, even when your original bet is already at the maximum.
-The maximum bet applies to each hand, not the combined split wager.
+**Split works a little differently.** If you get a pair, you can split it as long as you have enough upload credit for the second bet.
+This still works when your original bet is already at the maximum.
+The maximum applies to each split hand, not both hands added together.

-Custom wagers use whole numbers only.
+Custom bets use whole numbers only.
 For example:

 ``` text
 1 MB